pingcap/tidb-dev-guide/src/contribute-to-tidb/write-document.md

 ## What you can contribute

-You can start from any one of the following items to help improve TiDB Docs at the PingCAP website ([en](https://docs.pingcap.com/tidb/stable) and [zh](https://docs.pingcap.com/zh/tidb/stable)):
+You can start from any one of the following items to help improve the TiDB [English documentation](https://docs.pingcap.com/) or [Chinese documentation](https://docs.pingcap.com/zh/).

 - Fix typos or format (punctuation, space, indentation, code block, etc.)
 - Fix or update inappropriate or outdated descriptions